femaury/77bit-guides/public/content/all-about-weapons.md

 > 💡
 >
 > You'll notice the first stat is weapon damage.
 This basically means your weapon will have **2x the base damage**!
-This is the best stat to roll in the game on any weapon.
+It also means the weapon will get **2x more damage per level upgrade**.
 >
-> When you see a Preem weapon with only damage, a Vandal weapon with only 1 extra stat or a Mod-Tech weapon with only 2 extra stats, it's because they rolled the Weapon Damage stat, which is added to the always displayed base damage.
+> This is the best stat to roll in the game on any weapon and will make a 82 base (so 41 with weapon damage stat) scaler higher than a 110 base damage.

->
+When you see a Preem weapon with only damage, a Vandal weapon with only 1 extra stat or a Mod-Tech weapon with only 2 extra stats, it's because they rolled the Weapon Damage stat, which is added to the always displayed base damage.

 Preem weapon where the extra stat is visible (not Weapon Damage)